SolracHQ/R8/README.md

 - Rust toolchain (rustup)
 - On Linux:
-  - GTK 3 (if using file dialog support with the Bevy GUI)
   - Other dependencies your system might require for Bevy or audio backends
 - On Windows:
   - Rust toolchain and any native dependencies for Bevy as needed